sosterwalder/c4irp/doc/rfc01_new_actor_api.rst

 No!

-The model is 100% deadlock free, since we don't allow locking the global and the local state at the same time.
+The model is 100% deadlock free, since we don't allow locking the global and the local state at the same time in the same actor.
 As soon as we allow finer grained locking deadlocks become possible.

 Keep in mind that every node has its own global_state so the bottle-neck is only per node.
 And if keep the lock time short there is no problem at all.
 And we